What’s the Best Big Pot for Canning?

 The pots and racks all fit the appropriate mix of jars.
 All three racks were designed to hang on the pots’ lips for loading and then be lowered down with the jars in place.
 We found that this feature didn’t work very well (a jar or two always tipped over when we tried it), but the racks worked fine with every mix of jars when we simply left the racks on the bottom of the pots and used jar lifters to move the jars.
 But rust was a problem with two of the racks, with one leaving angry red marks across the bottom of its pricey stainless pot.

 When we timed how long it took the filled pots to come to a boil, the thin pot from Granite Ware did heat the water 5 minutes faster than the thicker, heavier stainless-steel pots (heat moves faster through thin metal).
 This minimal time savings didn’t prove to be worth much in the grand scheme, especially considering this pot’s major flaw: Its thin enameled porcelain surface was extremely susceptible to chipping (ours did so the first time we used it).
 Any nick on this pot’s surface exposed the nonstainless steel below, which immediately rusted, creating spots that will eventually turn into holes.
 The Granite Ware pot may be inexpensive, but it isn’t built to last.

-We tested three canning pots with racks, priced from $23.99 to $96.95, all purchased online.
+We tested three canning pots with racks, priced from about $25.00 to $100.00, all purchased online.
 The pots are listed in order of preference.